 He chose his name because he has a great devotion to Saint Joseph and the Virgin Mary.
 He was ordained as a priest on 26 April 2014 along with Padre Pedro.
 They are the first two ordained priests since the community was started by Padre Martín.

-Deacon Pío is from Huancayo in the Ancash Province of Peru.
+Padre Pío is from Huancayo in the Ancash Province of Peru.
 He felt his calling to the priesthood at the age of 19-20.
 He was involved in a Catholic Charismatic Renewal group, and several of the people were telling him he was going to be a priest.
 Then when he was in confession one day, the priest (whom he did not know) told him he was going to be a priest.
-He found his way to the community through Brother Domingo.
-They were from the same city, and Brother Domingo, who had already met Padre Martín, told him he had a friend who was interested in the priesthood.
+He found his way to the community through Padre Mariano de Jesús.
+They were from the same city, and Padre Mariano de Jesús, who had already met Padre Martín, told him he had a friend who was interested in the priesthood.
 This was in 2004.

-Deacon Pío completed his seminary studies and was ordained as a Deacon in 2016.
-He recently received his ordination into the priesthood on 2 February 2019.
+Padre Pío completed his seminary studies and was ordained as a Deacon in 2016.
+He received his ordination into the priesthood on 2 February 2019.

 Brother Agustín was born in Lima, but he grew up in Huancayo along with Brothers Domingo and Pio.
 He felt the calling to the priesthood at age 16, but his parents thought it was better for him to pursue a career.
 He ignored the calling for many years, pursuing instead the "pleasures of the world."
 He had a very holy experience during a retreat in 2006 and spent two years in discernment with a polish priest.
 He felt a strong devotion to Divine Mercy and wanted to go to Poland and complete seminary training there.
 After learning this was not possible, he was led to Padre Martín's community through Brother Domingo.